jbock-java/zerobuilder/README.md

 ### Maven note

-The generated code will know about the annotated classed, but be self-contained otherwise.
+The generated code will know about the annotated classes, but be self-contained otherwise.
 In a maven pom, therefore, zerobuilder should either be `optional` or have `provided` scope: